 Concession & Admission fees at this time have no additional fees for credit card usage!
 Seasonal Pool passes can now be purchased with a credit card!
 No checks are accepted in these areas with the exception of the Seasonal Pool passes.

 For all other payments using a credit card a standard merchant fee that our card processing company charges will be applied.
 This affects both on-site and payments made online.
-The convenience fee 2.65% per card transaction (for example: if you have a $10.00 purchase, the added fee will be .26 cents).
+The convenience fee 2.6% per card transaction (for example: if you have a $10.00 purchase, the added fee will be .26 cents).
 When paying online with an e-check their is a 1.0% merchant fee.
 Accepted credit cards are: VISA, MasterCard, and Discover.
-This added fee does not impact any cash or check payments made.
+This added fee does not impact any cash, check or money order payments made.

 REGISTRATIONS & FEES: